Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.AuditLogs.md

 ## DESCRIPTION

-To capture logs that record interactions with data or the settings of the service, diagnostic settings must be configured.
+To capture logs that record interactions with data or the settings of the app configuration store, diagnostic settings must be configured.

 When configuring diagnostic settings, enabled one of the following: